 Our Mission: The mission of the Community Music School at Southwestern College is to nurture the fine arts community of South Central Kansas and North Central Oklahoma with rich, musical experiences for people of all ages.
 Our vision is to encourage excellence in the arts by offering a wide array of private lessons, master classes, ensembles, performance opportunities, and more on the campus of Southwestern College.

-General Information: Located in the Darbeth Performing Arts building on-campus at Southwestern College, the Community Music School (CMS) offers an array of musical activities for students, teachers, and performers of all ages.
+General Information: General Information: Located in the Darbeth Performing Arts building on-campus at Southwestern College, the Community Music School offers an array of musical activities for students, teachers, and performers of all ages.
 Any ensemble is welcome to join and be coached.
 A wide variety of classes are available semester by semester.
-All band and orchestra participants are invited to join the Southwestern College Concert Band or the South Regional Kansas Symphony by audition with Professor Daniel Stevens.
-Also, Southwestern has several software programs available for composition and aural skills.
-There is also a large piano lab available for accompanists and group piano classes.
+All band and orchestra participants are invited to join the Southwestern College Concert Band or the South Kansas Symphony (by audition with Dr. Peterson).
+Also, Southwestern College has several software programs available for composition and aural skills.
+There is a large piano lab available for accompanists and group piano classes.

 Summer Music Festival